katieprice14/computer-vision-system/README.md

 A sample directory

+R Script for Cross Validation

 ## Requirments: Windows

 python (any version 3.6 to 3.9)

+R and R studio

 code editor (Visual Studio Code or google colab is what I recommend)